hbish/conf-perf-testing-crypto-exchange/slides/02-boring-bits.md

 - We start off with what I call the boring bits, and thats an intro into performance testing and how cryptocurrency exchanges work.

 - We will then move into the lessons learnt section.
-Where I will be sharing about 7 lessons from a side project testing a crypto exchange API.
+Where I will be sharing about 6 lessons from the crypto exchange API project

-- I'll also go through some performance engineering tips before I wrap up.
+- and finally we will go through some performance engineering tips before I wrap up.
 -->
 ## Agenda